How Can I Introduce My Puppy To New People Safely?

 Teach basic commands

-Basic commands are essential for effective communication and ensuring your puppy's safety.
+Basic commands are essential for effective communication and ensuring your puppy's .
 Teach them commands such as sit, stay, come, and leave it.
-These commands will not only assist you in managing your puppy's but will also create a strong foundation for their training.
+These commands will not only assist you in managing your puppy's behavior but will also create a strong foundation for their training.
 Be patient, consistent, and use positive reinforcement when training.
 Praise and reward your puppy for following commands correctly to encourage their learning and build a trusting bond between you.

 Choose the right environment